 And again, date and label your potato salad.
 It’ll stay there for up to three months.

 You’re now ready to leftover potato salad with a meal.
 These are the steps you should follow for best results.

 First things first.
 Take the potato salad out of the freezer and put it in the refrigerator.

 Absolutely don’t attempt reheating it in the microwave.
 Don’t leave it on the counter overnight.

-You shouldn’t expose potato salad to temperatures exceeding 40° F. This acts like a growth agent for bacteria and they multiply fast, causing spoilage of the food.
+You shouldn’t expose potato salad to temperatures exceeding 40° F. This acts as a growth agent for bacteria and they multiply fast, causing spoilage of the food.

 Ideally, potato salads should be left in the fridge overnight to thaw.

 There you have it!
-Your potato salad tasting as fresh and as delicious as it did one day one!
+Your potato salad tasting as fresh and as delicious as it did on day one!

 Spoon it into another serving bowl and sprinkle some garnish on top to jazz things up a little.

 How about some fresh herbs that are both aromatic and pleasing to the eyes?